nehamsoni/IPL_general_prediction_model/README.md

- > The model is under development, and is predicted to be completed before christmas.
+ > The model is under development, and is predicted to be completed before christmas(2019).
  > Team members:
  > - Neham
  > - vishesh